cltl/ma-communicative-robots/data/README.md

 ### 5.2.
 Identities
 It is however not enough to mark "my son" as making reference to a person or "Sam" as a named entity expression.
 We also need to link these expressions to the actual people in our shared world.
-The GAF/GRaSP framework (Fokkens et al, 2013, 2017) therefore uses so-called **grasp:denotes** and **grasp:denotesBy** to mentions
-and identifiers in a semantic model of the world.
-Following Semantic Web practices and standards, individuals are represented through unique resource identifiers or URIs/IRIs.
+The GAF/GRaSP framework (Fokkens et al, 2013, 2017) therefore uses so-called **grasp:denotes** and **grasp:denotesBy** relations to mentions and identifiers in a semantic model of the world.
+Following Semantic Web practices and standards, individuals are represented through unique resource identifiers or URIs (also called IRIs).
 In the above example, we have seen the annotation of the Token "my" by making reference to the value "leolaniWorld:piek".
 The latter being short-cut identifier for an instance within the name-space "leolaniWorld".
-This could also have been a DBPedia URI or any other identifier in the Semanic Web Linked Open Data Cloud.
+Any name space and any identifier will do here.
+This could also have been a DBPedia URI or any other identifier in the Semantic Web Linked Open Data Cloud.

 {
             "segment": {